AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ### Use and edit the generated assets {#use-and-edit-assets}

+As you explore the assets that get generated after you enable a playbook, you can edit any of the assets created.

+If the playbook then gets re-enabled, either by you or someone on your team, the edited assets are kept and new assets are created for the new instance of the playbook.

-You can edit any of the assets created but be aware that if the playbook gets re-enabled, the edited assets are replaced with the newly created ones.
-This is true for all assets that get created, except for schemas.
-In the case of schemas, a new one gets created when a playbook is re-enabled, and the edited schema continues to exist.
+The behavior described above is true for all assets that get created, except for schemas.
+In the case of schemas, new schemas are not created when a playbook is re-enabled, so you will be using the edited schema from another instance of the playbook in the newly created instance.

 >[!TIP]
 >
 >Test in the development sandbox, and move to production when ready.
 >
 >Once objects are generated, you can continue to test in the development sandboxes by adding data.
-You can test the assets as long as you want in the development sandbox and you can replicate the asset logic (segment definitions, journeys, schemas, etc.) in the production sandbox when you are ready.
+You can test the assets as long as you want in the development sandbox and you can replicate the asset logic (segment definitions, journeys, schemas, and so on) in the production sandbox when you are ready.

+### Reuse playbooks {#reuse-playbooks}

+By enabling multiple instances of the same playbook, you can implement the same use case at a later date, without modifying the details your previous implementation of the use case.

 ### Share the playbook and the generated assets with other team members {#share-playbook}